-ELEMENTS TOPICS 50.
-GROUP MANAGEMENT a.
-Maintain Participants' safety andwelfare b.
-Maintain a positive social environment c.
-Establish effective communication d.
-Ensure Participants' safety e.
-Appropriate closure of journey f.
-Evaluation 51.
-LEADERS HIP Lead a group a.
-Leadership skills required b.
-Responsibilities of a journey leader c.
-Different styles of leadership and the situationsin which they may be used d.
-Problem-solving techniques e.
-Negotiation and conflict resolution strategies and how these can be used to deal with potential problems 52.
-FEEDBACK Provide feedback on the expeditionand suggestions for future expeditions 53.
-TEAMWORK a.
-Work as a member of an Adventurous Journey group b.
-Contribute to expedition meetings c.
-Contribute to the development of good practice forthe Adventurous Journey group d.
-Help team members during the journey e.
-Respond to conflict in the journey group f.
-Recognise/acknowledge/respect the position of the overall leader and theirdecisions
+ELEMENTS TOPICS

+50. GROUP a.
+Maintain Participants' safety andwelfare

+MANAGEMENT b.
+Maintain a positive social environment

+c.
+Establish effective communication

+d.
+Ensure Participants' safety

+e.
+Appropriate closure of journey

+f.
+Evaluation

+51. a.
+Leadership skills required

+LEADERS b.
+Responsibilities of a journey leader

+HIP Lead c.
+Different styles of leadership and the situationsin which they may

+a group be used

+d.
+Problem-solving techniques

+e.
+Negotiation and conflict resolution strategies and how these can

+be used to deal with potential problems

+52. FEEDBACK Provide feedback on the expeditionand suggestions for future expeditions

+53. TEAMWORK a.
+Work as a member of an Adventurous Journey group

+b.
+Contribute to expedition meetings

+c.
+Contribute to the development of good practice forthe

+Adventurous Journey group

+d.
+Help team members during the journey

+e.
+Respond to conflict in the journey group

+f.
+Recognise/acknowledge/respect the position of the overall leader

+and theirdecisions
-54. PARTICIPANTS Assess and adjust expectations and demands appropriately for

-Important factors individuals and the group regarding:
+54. PARTICIPANTS Important factors relating to individuals and the group Assess and adjust expectations and demands appropriately for individuals and the group regarding: a. fitness b. strength c. social cohesion d. loners e. wandering f. gender differences g. size differences h. experience levels i. fatigue and unwellness j. other individual/social/cultural characteristics k. age variations. -- --

-relating to a. fitness

-individuals and b. strength

-the group c. social cohesion

-d. loners

-e. wandering

-f. gender differences

-g. size differences

-h. experience levels

-i. fatigue and unwellness

-j. other individual/social/cultural characteristics

-k. age variations.

-1